Visionatrix/VixFlowsDocs/docs/ComfyUI2VixMigration.rst

 3. Map the models for automatic download
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Visionatrix simiplifies and automates the process of downloading the models.
+Visionatrix simplifies and automates the process of downloading the models.
 As the third step of the migration, you need to map the models that are used in your workflow (see :ref:`models-mapping`).